Semtomer/BAU-Metaverse/README.md

 # BAU-Metaverse

 Welcome to the **BAU Metaverse** repository!
-This project is a collaborative effort developed by the Bahçeşehir University Metaverse Club, led by myself and **Berkay Kılıç (https://github.com/kberkaykilic)** during our time at Bahçeşehir University.
+This project is a collaborative effort developed by the Bahçeşehir University Metaverse Club, led by myself and **Berkay Kılıç (https://github.com/kberkaykilic)** and the contributions of **Yiğit Dağıdır (https://github.com/yigitdagidir)** during our time at Bahçeşehir University.
 The project represents an immersive digital transformation of Bahçeşehir University’s Beşiktaş South Campus (Block D) into an interactive Metaverse environment.
 Built using **Unity Engine**, **C#**, and **Photon Pun**, this project brings the university campus to life in a virtual space.

 ---